 Recon is the WiFi landscape scanning tool incorporated into the WiFi Pineapple.

-On the main Recon page, you can see an at-a-glance overview of the current wireless landscape, with a list of discovered APs and their associated clients, unassociated clients, and clients that have gone out of range in table form.
+On the main Recon page, you can see an at-a-glance overview of the current wireless landscape, with a list of discovered APs and their associated clients, and all clients which have been discovered.

-To change to a mobile friendly view, select the card button next to the table icon in the Access Points & Clients card.
+To change to a mobile friendly view, select the mobile card button next to the table icon in the Access Points or Clients cards.

 You can change Recon settings, such as scan location and displayed table columns, by selecting the Settings gear icon on the right side of the Settings card.